mutualmobile/lavaca/assets/wiki/Testing-in-Android.md

 # Running an Android Project
 Follow these steps to run your project in the Android Virtual Device.

-1. Run the build script to push the latest copy of your code to the Android `www` folder.
+1. Run the build script to push the latest copy of your code to the Android `cordova/platforms/android/assets/www` folder.
 (See [Building Your Project](Building-Your-Project))
 1. Open your project's Workspace in Eclipse
 1. Right-click your project folder and choose `Refresh`
 1. Right-click your project folder and choose `Run As > Android Application`.